Fixing OpenClaw Configuration: Beyond the Built-in Doctor Tool

 5) Set up a fallback model (primary + backup).

-6) Standardize AGENTS.md so the main agent orchestrates with the correct role.
+6) Standardize AGENTS.md so the main agent orchestrates its role correctly.

-7) Run the verification checklist and report the result for each item."
+7) Run the verification checklist and report the results for each item."

 Conclusion

-When openclaw doctor --fix no longer helps, don’t run it again.
-Open Claude Code right in the OpenClaw directory — let a tool that can read real files, see real logs, and precisely fix each config line handle it.
+When openclaw doctor --fix can no longer help, don't run it yet again.
+Open Claude Code right in the OpenClaw directory — to let a tool with permissions read real files, see real logs, and accurately fix every config line.

-The core process is simple: read logs → cross-check → minimal changes → verify.
-Simple, but far more effective than describing errors over chat and hoping an agent will infer the rest.
+The core process is just that: read logs → cross-reference → minimal changes → verify.
+It is simple but far more effective than describing errors via chat and hoping the agent understands on its own.